EDIT (15 November, 2020): This post has now been made into a video (yay!). Two actually. If that’s more your cuppa tea then please enjoy:

 So instead, let us turn to another man in BLACKPINK’s lives who has greatly influenced their sound and image – Teddy Park.

 I don’t know much about Teddy besides that he has a big hand on how BLACKPINK sounds.
 I’ve heard a lot of fans complain how repetitive he is and how he doesn’t know how to create anything new with BLACKPINK.
-I personally, have no opinion of Teddy, at least not a strong enough one to warrant writing about.
-The girls seem to like him enough but I suppose they have to considering he is such an important figure over the music they have to dance and sing about to millions of people.
+I personally have no opinion of Teddy, at least not a strong enough one to warrant writing about.
+The girls seem to like him enough but I suppose they have to, considering he is such an important figure over the music they have to perform in front of millions of people.

 In my notes, I wrote that he described Jisoo as the “unnie of the group” with “a professional poker face.”
 He also mentioned he has only seen her cry once.

 Lisa was described as having a “cool calm smile” but when it came to music she had a “executioner killer instinct.”